Holding planning meetings in private homes and gardens

 - Will other volunteers have to use expensive public transport to get to your home?

 Reputational risks to consider

-- How might you manage volunteers at the meeting who are not following our policies and procedures, like the Health, safety and welfare policy and procedures or Volunteer code of conduct?
+- How might you manage volunteers at the meeting who aren't following our policies and procedures, like the health, safety and welfare policy and procedures or volunteer code of conduct?

 - How will you encourage good behaviour from young volunteers?
 Have you agreed expected behaviour with them?